chinonyeonwuka2003-collab/HUMAN-RESOURCE-ANALYSIS-POWER-BI-/README.md

+# HUMAN RESOURCE ANALYSIS
-# HR Workforce Analytics: Retention, Performance & Turnover Analysis
+# Workforce Retention, Performance & Turnover Analysis

 A data-driven analysis of a 311 employee HR dataset (2006–2018), built to answer the questions HR management couldn't answer with raw data alone: *why do people leave, which departments are highest-risk, and which levers actually move retention?*